point85/OEE-Designer/README.md

 * Designer:  a GUI application for defining the plant equipment, data sources, event resolution scripts, manufacturing work schedule, availability reasons, produced materials and units of measure for data collectors.
 The designer also includes a dashboard and trending capabilities.
 * Collector:  a Windows service or Unix deamon to collect the equipment event data and store it in a relational database
 * Monitor:  a GUI application with a dashboard to view the current equipment OEE and status
-* Operator:  a GUI application for manual entry of equipment events
+* Operator Desktop:  a desktop GUI application for manual entry of equipment events
 * Operator Web:  a web-application for manual entry of equipment events
+* Operator Mobile:  an Android application for manual entry of equipment events

 In addition, two GUI test applications assist in the development of an OEE solution:
 * HTTP requester and message publisher